gantry/docs/pages/01.gantry5/05.advanced/04.creating-layout-presets/docs.md

 You can also add custom images.
 For example, let's say we have `example.png` and we want to use it as the preset image.
 We would place it in `/templates/TEMPLATE_DIR/custom/images/admin/layouts` and reference it in the YAML file as `gantry-media://images/admin/layouts/example.png`.

+{% endset %}
+{% set tab2 %}

+There is a section of the YAML files for the layout presets that deals with the preset image.
+This is an important part of the file as it creates the preview image you see when you are browsing the **Outlines** administrative interface.
+It can serve as a quick reference to the outline, giving you an at-a-glance look at what the layout looks like without having to visit the layout manager.

+Gantry includes a set of these images that you can choose from.
+They are located in the `SITE_ROOT/wp-content/plugins/gantry5/admin/images/layouts/` directory and can be easily referenced with a stream link.
+For example, if you wanted to link to the `2-col-left.png` file in that folder, you would use the URL: `gantry-admin://images/layouts/2-col-left.png` as the preset image.

+You can also add custom images.
+For example, let's say we have `example.png` and we want to use it as the preset image.
+We would place it in `THEME_DIR/custom/images/admin/layouts` and reference it in the YAML file as `gantry-media://images/admin/layouts/example.png`.

+{% endset %}
+{{ gravui_tabs({'Joomla':tab1, 'WordPress':tab2}) }}

 ## Creating a New Layout Preset

 ![Preset](sections_3.png) {.border .shadow}

 Creating a new **Layout Preset** is pretty simple.
-The first thing you will need to do is create a new YAML file in `TEMPLATE_DIR/custom/layouts`.
+The first thing you will need to do is create a new YAML file in `THEME_DIR/custom/layouts`.
 For our example, we will name this file `example1.yaml`.

 Here is the example code that will be in our new YAML file: